grifflug/dotfiles/README.md

 The only exception is the /.gitconfig

-you need to update your name in their
+you need to update your name in there

 You also need to symlink your.bash_profile